BASFY

 Moat

-BASF Se possesses some competitive advantages but faces meaningful competition.
+BASF Se operates in a highly competitive environment with limited sustainable advantages.
 The Moat pillar evaluates competitive advantages across five dimensions: Switching Costs, Network Effects, Cost Advantage, Intangible Assets, and Scale & Ecosystem.
 Sign in to customize moat ratings for BASFY.

 Score Composition